Ian2020/monica_reminder/README.md

 My own self-hosted Monica instance is wonderful to use but reminders never quite seem to work.
-The authors of Monica are hard at work on a [full rewrite](https://www.monicahq.com/blog/a-new-version-is-coming) so a pull request to fix reminders on the current version seems unlikely to succeed.
+The authors of Monica are hard at work on a [full rewrite](https://www.monicahq.com/blog/a-new-version-is-coming) so a pull request seems unlikely to succeed.
 Instead I decided to fix it from the outside with a BASH script that takes over reminders completely.

 ## Installation